-All documents filed on contempt matters involving remedial sanctions shall be separate from documents addressing other matters in the underlying case.
+All documents filed on contempt matters involving remedial sanctions shall be filed at Presiding Ex Parte separate from documents addressing other matters in the underlying case.
 This rule applies to motions, affidavits, proposed orders, judgments, and any other document regarding the contempt matter.